Five loyal sons

 "I have no objection & am only pleased that I have another loyal son who is willing to offer his life to win the war ...
 He is my fifth son who has enlisted, two having paid the supreme sacrifice ...
 I have no more sons to send, only a little Boy aged 10 yrs at home"

-This extraordinary statement was found attached the service record of the fifth and last Homer son to enlist in 1918.
+This extraordinary statement was found attached to the service record of the fifth and last Homer son to enlist in 1918.
 Despite the loss of two sons already, the family, who in 1910 had emigrated from England, offered all they had in the Great War ... themselves.

 Laurie Homer (Lauderdale George Homer 1893-1973), age 21 was the first son to enlist on 21st August 1914; he had already served 4 years with 1st Herefordshire Territorials before leaving England.
 Assigned to the 9th Infantry Battalion, Laurie was not considered medically fit for this fight and was discharged just two weeks later.

 Sadly Harry succumbed to jaundice and died in November 1915 and is buried at Lone Pine Memorial Cemetery.
-His brother BERT was with him at the last.
+His brother Bert was with him at the last.

 Bert also suffered from jaundice and was evacuated to hospital on the island of Mudros, but recovered to return to duty just over a week later.
 The unit moved to serve in France, and in 1917 Bert transferred to the 26th Infantry Battalion.
 He was seriously wounded in action, and died in hospital in England in June 1917.
 He was awarded the Military Medal for his actions.
-His brother ERNEST was in England at this time and was able to attend his funeral.
+His brother Ernest was in England at this time and was able to attend his funeral.

-Ernest was evacuated to England where he was granted extended leave to attend his brother BERT’s funeral at Brookwood Cemetery, Surrey on 5th June 1917.
+Ernest was evacuated to England where he was granted extended leave to attend his brother Bert’s funeral at Brookwood Cemetery, Surrey on 5th June 1917.
 Ernest was returned to his family Australia in March 1918, medically unfit.

 Fred remained at AIF Headquarters where he was attached to the Canteen Services, which made available supplies through bulk stores, snack bars, and banking services.
 Profits were often distributed to units to enhance facilities and entertainment opportunities for servicemen and women.
 Fred eventually returned to Brisbane in April 1920, and became involved in the budding musical and artistic societies of the time.

 - Kington Remembers, viewed 27 August 2015